AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 ### Unable to connect to MySQL

 The [PHP](https://glossary.magento.com/php) interpreter must be able to connect to the test database.
 By default, this means the tests have to run on the same host as the MySQL server.
-This problem most commonly occurs during development with Vagrant or Docker, where the Magento database is running on a virtual machine.
+This problem most commonly occurs during development with Vagrant or Docker, where the Commerce database is running on a virtual machine.
 If the tests then are executed using a PHP interpreter on the host system, the database might not be accessible.

 The error usually looks something like this: